GrayedFox/multidict/README.md

 1. you add the Australian English (en-au), American English (en-us), and standard German (de-de) languages to your Firefox preferred languages list via Firefox preferences pane in that order

-2. you write the sentence 'Ich leibe mein leben' as the subject of an email
+2. you write the sentence 'Ich leibe mein Leben' inside a textarea
-   - Multi Dict will detect the language as German (de) and attempt to match it like so: de-au
+   - MultiDict will detect the language as German (de) and attempt to match it like so: de-au
    - no match is found, so the next language in your preferred language list is checked: de-us
    - no match is found, so the next language in your preferred language list is checked: de-de
-   - a match with a preferred language is found which matches the subject text field language, so Multi Dict will use the German dictionary to spell check and offer suggestions for `leibe` (which should be spelt `liebe`)
+   - a match with a preferred language is found which matches the subject text field language, so MultiDict will use the German dictionary to spell check and offer suggestions for `leibe` (which should be spelt `liebe`)

 3. you write the text "Such beautiful colours!
 Colorful days are great!" as the body of the email
-   - Multi Dict will detect the language as English (en) and attempt to match it like so: en-au
+   - MultiDict will detect the language as English (en) and attempt to match it like so: en-au
    - a match with a preferred language is found which matches the subject text field language
-   - because Australian English has a higher preference than American English according to your preferences, Multi Dict will use Australian English to spell check, and offer suggestions for `Colorful` (which is misspelt in Australian English and missing a "u")
+   - because Australian English has a higher preference than American English according to your preferences, MultiDict will use Australian English to spell check, and offer suggestions for `Colorful` (which is misspelt in Australian English and missing a "u")

 This way you can use multiple dictionaries on the same page/tab without changing any preferences or